Noovolari/leapp/docs/edit-session.md

-With the latest release, Leapp comes with the **ability for the user to edit an existing session** (excluding those generated from an AWS integration).
+With the latest release, Leapp allows the user to **edit an existing session** (excluding those generated from an AWS integration).

 To edit an existing session just *right-click on a session* in the Leapp list (see below), and select "edit session".

-A new modal will be up letting the user choose which parameters to change.
+A new modal will appear, allowing the user to choose which parameters to change.

 ![edit session](../../images/editsession.png)